cwilldoner/practicalwork/README.md

 | average accuracy  | 0.50553  |
 | average loss  | 1.38185  |

-## Increase size of CPResnet original and train it
+## Increase size of CPResnet original
 Now, the size of the CPResnet original network is increased to get a bigger model, which can be pruned, to show the difference of the original to a pruned version.
 The size is increased by setting the parameter **channel multiplier** to 2.
 This increases the parameters from 47028 parameters to 131316 parameters.
 This new big model, in the following called **CPResnet big**, is trained with the same hyperparameters, except for the channel multiplier of course.